Skip to content ↓

 1. Reporting Absence

-Parents/carers are requested to make contact on each day of absence, even where pupils are absent for consecutive days, unless otherwise agreed with one of the Attendance Officers.
+Parents/carers are requested to make contact on each day of absence even where pupils are absent for consecutive days, unless otherwise agreed with one of the Attendance Officers.

 Where communication is not made with the Academy about the reason for pupil absence this will be deemed as ‘unauthorised absence’.
 The parent/carer will receive contact from the Academy to ascertain reasons for absence.
-Calls will be made from the beginning of the school day and will be completed by 11am on the same day.
-Follow-up will be based on the following timescales:
+Calls will be made from the beginning of the school day and will be completed by 11 am on the same day.
+Follow up will be based on the following timescales:

-• If a child is absent from the Academy for 20 days (or 10 days after an authorised holiday) and their whereabouts are unknown or they are reported to have left Leeds/Bradford, a referral to the Child Missing Education Team will be made and the child will be removed from roll.
+• If a child is absent from the Academy for 20 days (or 10 days after an authorised holiday) and their whereabouts are unknown or they are reported to have left Leeds, a referral to the Child Missing Education Team will be made and the child will be removed from roll.

-• Where pupils are identified as vulnerable, or we have a safeguarding concern, if communication is not made on day one of absence, procedures will be followed through more swiftly with welfare checks requested on day one, if deemed necessary
+• Where pupils are identified as vulnerable, or we have a safeguarding concern, if communication is not made on day one of absence, procedures will be followed through more swiftly with welfare checks requested on day one if deemed necessary.

 Reporting and Requesting Planned Absences